Felix-Voyle/Tekker-Tracker-MS1/readme.md

 #### Frequent  Visitor Goals
 - As a frequent user i would be looking to submit more or improved content.
-  1. I now have a good understanding of the website and I can easily navigate to the upload section either by the "upload now" callout button or via the upload link in the neavigation bar.
+  1. I now have a good understanding of the website and I can easily navigate to the upload section either by the "upload now" callout button or via the upload link in the navigation bar.

 - As a frequent user i would want contact details to chase up my submission if i hadn't heard back.
   1. contact email is clear and on the footer of every page.